 Paleo breakfast cookies are very thick and soft cookies loaded with nourishing seeds and protein almond butter.
-Those simple almond butter cookies are naturally sweetened with soft pitted dates.
-A delicious clean eating recipes to start the day with energy, happy and feel good!
+These simple almond butter cookies are naturally sweetened with soft pitted dates.
+A delicious clean eating recipe to start the day with energy, happy, and feel good!

 You know how much I am against refined sugar right?
 It has been 5 years without eating white sugar.
 I treat myself with only naturally sweetened and low sugar recipes.
-Well, I started eating 100% sugar free for 2 years.
-My favorite sweetener were 100% sugar free natural stuff like stevia, erythritol or monk fruit sugar.
-I am still using those everyday – specially in my coffee.
-Then, I reversed my pre diabetes and I realized that I could also bake with some other natural options like dried fruits, fruits or limited amount of natural sweetener.
+Well, I started eating 100% sugar-free for 2 years.
+My favorite sweeteners are 100% sugar-free natural sweeteners like stevia, erythritol, or monk fruit sugar.
+I am still using these every day – especially in my coffee.
+Then, I reversed my pre-diabetes and I realized that I could also bake with some other natural options like dried fruits, fruits, or a limited amount of natural sweeteners.

 My advice if you are trying to control your sugar intake:

-Those paleo breakfast cookies are great example on how you can start the day with sweet and feel good, energized and grain free Those paleo breakfast cookies are slightly sweetened with dates, full of fibre and proteins from nuts, seeds and almond butter.
+Those paleo breakfast cookies are great examples of how you can start the day with sweet and feel good, energized, and grain-free Those paleo breakfast cookies are slightly sweetened with dates, full of fiber and proteins from nuts, seeds, and almond butter.
 You won’t feel a crash of energy after eating those trust me.
-I love grain free breakfast, I often make a coconut flour porridge but someday I don’t have time to sit to enjoy breakfast – so paleo cookies it is!
+I love grain-free breakfast, I often make a coconut flour porridge but some days I don’t have time to sit to enjoy breakfast – so paleo cookies it is!

 Plus I stored mine for 3 weeks in a cookie jar!
 Can you believe it?
-Yep, there is no eggs or dairy in there so it store really well.
+Yep, there is no eggs or dairy in there so it stores really well.
 So don’t look further and give those a try.
-It is clearly a no fail recipe, pretty easy to make in the food processor.
+It is clearly a no-fail recipe, pretty easy to make in the food processor.